dotnet/EntityFramework.Docs/entity-framework/core/saving/transactions.md

    > [!IMPORTANT]
    > It is recommended that you test that the API behaves correctly with your provider before you rely on it for managing transactions.
 You are encouraged to contact the maintainer of the database provider if it does not.

-2. As of .NET Core 5.0, the System.Transactions implementation does not include support for distributed transactions, therefore you cannot use `TransactionScope` or `CommittableTransaction` to coordinate transactions across multiple resource managers.
+2. The .NET Core implementation of System.Transactions does not currently include support for distributed transactions, therefore you cannot use `TransactionScope` or `CommittableTransaction` to coordinate transactions across multiple resource managers.
+Support is tracked by [this issue](https://github.com/dotnet/runtime/issues/715).